JamesCalleja/tympatechtest/README.md

     terraform apply
     ```
     *Note: GKE cluster creation can take 10-15 minutes or longer.
 If it gets stuck on "Still creating..." for an extended period (e.g., >30 mins), check the Google Cloud Console (Kubernetes Engine -> Clusters) for detailed error messages or status updates.*
     *Common `404 Not Found` errors during node pool creation (e.g., `Failed to fetch local ssd counts from SOT for machine type e2-large`) indicate that the specified machine type (`e2-medium` or `e2-large`) does not support Local SSDs.
-Ensure `local_ssd_count = 0` is explicitly set in your node pool configuration within the `main.tf` if using E2 series VMs.*
+Ensure `local_ssd_count` is **completely removed** from your node pool configuration within the `main.tf` if using E2 series VMs.*

 ---

+## 5. Connect to Cluster and Deploy Application

+After Terraform successfully creates your GKE cluster, you need to configure your local `kubectl` to interact with it and then deploy your application's Kubernetes manifests.

+1.  **Get Cluster Credentials:**
+    This command fetches the necessary credentials and configures your local `kubectl` to communicate with your new GKE cluster.
+Replace `europe-west2` with your cluster's region and `tympatechtest` with your project ID.
+    ```bash
+    gcloud container clusters get-credentials single-node-gke-cluster --region europe-west2 --project tympahealth-james-calleja
+    ```

+2.  **Deploy the A/B Test Application:**
+    Navigate back to the root of the cloned repository (where `ab-test.yaml` is located) and apply the Kubernetes manifest.
+This will create your deployments, services, BackendConfig, and Ingress.
+    ```bash
+    cd ../k8s
+    kubectl apply -f ab-test.yaml
+    ```

+---

-## 5. Application Verification
+## 6. Application Verification

-Once `terraform apply` completes, your GKE cluster will be running, and the application deployments, services, BackendConfig, and Ingress will be configured.
+Once `kubectl apply` completes, your application deployments, services, BackendConfig, and Ingress will be configured on the GKE cluster.

 1.  **Get the Ingress External IP:**
     The Ingress resource will provision a Google Cloud HTTP(S) Load Balancer.
-It may take a few minutes for the IP address to become available after `terraform apply` finishes.
+It may take a few minutes for the IP address to become available after `terraform apply` and `kubectl apply` finish.
     ```bash
     kubectl get ingress helloworld-ingress -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
     ```
     Copy the IP address that is returned.

 2.  **Test 50/50 Traffic Splitting:**
-    Replace `34.123.45.67` with the actual Ingress IP you obtained in the previous step.
+    Replace `<IPADDRESS>` with the actual Ingress IP you obtained in the previous step.
     ```bash
     for i in {1..20}; do
       echo "Request $i:"
-      curl -s [http://34.123.45.67](http://34.123.45.67) | grep "Hello"
+      curl -s [http://<IPADDRESS>](http://<IPADDRESS>) | grep "Hello"
       echo "---"
       sleep 0.5
     done